In this article, you'll learn the following:

 There's nothing like a pantomime - the iconic British tradition, with its music, dancing and songs (and jokes that only the grown-ups get).
-With the 2020 season being a bit of a washout thanks to Covid-19, 2021 is looking much more successful for our theatres.
-With many old favourites returning to the stage, and some big panto names returning, there’s a great collection of pantos to go and see all across the south west.
+2022 is set to be the most exciting season in years with many old favourites returning to the stage and some big panto names returning, there’s a great collection of pantos to go and see all across the south west.

 Pantos in London